EnricosPantry/PickledRoots/README.md

 ### Configuration files

-- [Wasabi dotfiles preview](Wasabi-dotfiles-preview) - this is a folder containing all manually authored and modified configuration files; it is structured as a Linux root folder with all original filepaths preserved.
+- [Wasabi dotfiles preview](Wasabi-dotfiles-preview) - this is a folder containing all manually authored and modified configuration files; it is structured the same way as the root folder on a Linux installation, with all original file paths preserved.
+All user-authored original scripts are stored at usr/local/bin.

 ## Sources